min2ha/ukwa-site/content/target/46239/index.en.md

   "subject": "Brexit : Impact on the Republic of Ireland" }

-# Budget 2017: the measures designed to soften blow of Brexit

 Tax relief for small businesses and exporters, a farmer loan fund and retention of 9% Vat was announced in the 2017 Budget Statement in order to lessen the impact of the UK EU Referendum result.